NCAA Lacrosse Championship: Common Goal Started in Late August 2018

 Preparing for a championship run requires the team and individual players to have the ability to

 deal with and manage a slew of mental challenges.
-These can vary from differences with a teammate to the anxiety of a big game.
+However, these can vary from differences with a teammate to the anxiety of a big game.
 Take a look at this article from the Ohio Center for Sports Psychology that does a great job of breaking down the 9 mental challenges of successful athletes.

 Want to become an Activ8 Athlete but don’t live in the greater San Diego area?